Transport and spectroscopic signatures of a disorder-stabilized metal in two-dimensional frustrated Mott insulators: Results

-\textit{Phase diagram and thermal scales:-} In the clean limit, for the selected parameters the system hosts a 120$^{\circ}$ spiral magnetic order with ordering wave vector ${\bf q}=\{2\pi/3, 2\pi/3\}$, in the ground state \cite{imada2002,inoue2008,kawakami2009,becca2009,limelette2003,aryanpour2006,phillips2009,kotliar2004,kawakami2008,merino2009,sato2012,senechal2008,schmidt2010,ohta2017,becca2020,rajarshi}.
-The corresponding Mott insulator (MI) phase undergoes thermal transition to a paramagnetic insulator (PMI) comprising of randomly oriented magnetic moments \cite{rajarshi}.
+In the clean limit, the half filled triangular lattice at $U=6t$ hosts a 120$^{\circ}$ spiral magnetic order with the ordering wave vector ${\bf Q}=\{2\pi/3, 2\pi/3\}$, in the ground state \cite{imada2002,inoue2008,kawakami2009,becca2009,limelette2003,aryanpour2006,phillips2009,kotliar2004,kawakami2008,merino2009,sato2012,senechal2008,schmidt2010,ohta2017,becca2020,rajarshi}.
+The corresponding antiferromagnetic Mott insulator (AF-MI) phase undergoes thermal transition to a paramagnetic insulator (PMI) comprising of randomly oriented magnetic moments \cite{rajarshi}.
 Introduction of quenched random disorder alters this picture significantly and leads to a disorder induced IMT, as shown in Figure \ref{fig1}.
-We characterize the resulting phases and ascertain the thermal scales based on the indicators shown in Figure \ref{fig2}.
-The regime of weak disorder ($0 < W \lesssim t$) is akin to the clean limit and hosts a MI in the ground state, comprising of a robust spectral gap at the Fermi level.
+We characterize the resulting phases based on the indicators shown in Figure \ref{fig2}.
+The regime of weak disorder ($0 < W \lesssim t$) is akin to the clean limit and hosts an AF-MI in the ground state, comprising of a robust spectral gap at the Fermi level.
 Increasing disorder leads to progressive accumulation of spectral weight at the Fermi level such that the Mott gap collapses for $W \ge t$, even though the magnetic order survives.
-The collapse of the Mott gap sets the first critical disorder scale ($W_{c1} \sim t$) of the system, while a second critical disorder scale ($W_{c2} \sim 2.75t$) is set by the loss of the magnetic order in the ground state.
-We show these scales in Figure \ref{fig2}(a), as disorder dependence of Mott gap and magnetic structure factor peaks, respectively.
-In addition, we show the disorder dependence of the average local moment amplitude ($\langle |m_{i}|^{2} \rangle$), which survives even at strong disorder.
-The system does not undergo any spontaneous symmetry breaking across the disorder induced ground state phase transitions.
-The order of these phase transitions is reminiscent of weak first order transition observed in the clean limit \cite{moeller1999,park2008,casey2003}.
+The collapse of the Mott gap sets the first QCP ($W_{c1} \sim t$) of the system, while a second QCP ($W_{c2} \sim 2.75t$) is set by the loss of the magnetic order.
+We show these QCPs in Figure \ref{fig2}(a), as disorder dependence of Mott gap and magnetic structure factor peaks, respectively.
+In addition, we show the disorder dependence of the average local moment amplitude ($\langle |m_{i}| \rangle$), which survives even at strong disorder.
+The system does not undergo any spontaneous symmetry breaking across the disorder induced quantum phase transitions.
+The order of these transitions are reminiscent of weak first order transition observed in the clean limit \cite{moeller1999,park2008,casey2003}.